Habitat for Humanity

 - The Treasurer records all chapter transactions and ensures that the organization remains within the budget.

-- The Director of Public Relations and Advocacy is in charge of managing our relationship with the University, our affiliate, and the public as well as spearheading the initiative to advocate Habitat's international effort on campus.
+- The Director of Advocacy is in charge of managing our relationship with the University, our affiliate, and the public as well as spearheading the initiative to advocate Habitat's international effort on campus.

 - The Collegiate Challenge Chair is responsible for registering the chapter to participate in the Collegiate Challenge, as well as all aspects of the planning, organization, and leadership of the members of our chapter that participate in the Collegiate Challenge.